"False"

 2024-03-15 to 2025-01-12

-This exhibition brings together contemporary art exploring our complex relationships with the forest, ranging from ideas of an inviolable intrinsic value to the conception of something to be utilised, such as an economic asset or a space for recreation.
+The exhibition brings together contemporary art exploring our complex relationship with the forest, ranging from ideas of an inviolable intrinsic value to the conception of something to be utilised as an economic asset or a space for recreation.
 What is a forest?
 And what pressing questions about it are relevant here and now?

 Artworks in the exhibition